ryan-mcclue/ryan-mcclue/src/perf.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+We know that file will probably be in OS cache.
+So, effectively a memory read and memory write

 Not as simple to say if 4 add units then unroll 4 times.
 To determine loop unrolling factor must analyse port usage ports perform multiple operations, e.g. add or cmp. but can only do 1 at a time